Strengthening Governance

 (Former name: ESG Management Promotion Committee)

 The NR&E Committee, under the name of the ESG Management Promotion Committee, has been advising on ESG-related matters and reporting to the Board of Directors since 2020 as an advisory body to the Board of Directors.
-As a result of discussions on the purpose of its activities, the Committee has decided to change its name to the NR&E Committee at the Board of Directors meeting held on June 25, 2024, confirming that the most important matters to consider are nomination (personnel) and remuneration, which form the core of the monitoring function of the Board of Directors, and the environment, which is a key of medium- to long-term strategies.
+As a result of discussions on the purpose of its activities, the Committee has decided to change its name to the NR&E Committee at the Board of Directors meeting held on 25th June 2024, confirming that the most important matters to consider are nomination and remuneration, which form the core of the monitoring function of the Board of Directors, and the environment, which is a key of medium- to long-term strategies.
 We believe that this name change will clarify the purpose of the Committee's activities and make the governance system easier to understand for stakeholders.

 Management Meeting

-A decision-making body for business execution, composed of the following members.
+A decision-making body for business execution.

 In principle, a meeting is arranged once a month for the members to meet to report on the status of business operations from each department (4-5 agenda items per month), afterwards they discuss with each other and implement specific measures for management plans and strategies resolved by the Board of Directors, thereby enhancing agile business execution.
 Since FYE 03/23, an Investment Committee has been established as a subordinate body, and investments exceeding 30 million yen are reviewed by this Committee prior to the Management Meeting.
 Furthermore, the progress of investments is monitored regularly and updates are reported to the Management Meeting accordingly.